aerospike/aerospike-graph-service/docs/BULK_LOADER_DESIGN.md

 - Can pack original id as a property if type doesn't match
 - Can be recording id's in a separate file and then bulk loading the edges with them
 - Can auto generate id's in a way that can be reverse engineered, so we can get the id of any vertex any time
+- Can front-load the vertices and allow auto-generated ids, then look up the id during edge loading.
+  - This makes edge loading slower, but it is the most flexible option
+- Can pre-parse edge files and make a mapping file

 ## Bulk Loader to Firefly Loading Interface Options